 - To edit an already existing host, click on the name of the host and click Edit. - To delete an already existing host, select the name of the host and click Delete.

 There is no confirmation window after clicking Delete, the host is deleted instantly.
-Make sure that you only click Delete if you want to actually delete a host.
+Make sure that Delete is used only if a host is required to be deleted.

 Step 3.
 Click Close.

 3.2.3.5.
 PKI menu